jeeban101/AI-Enabled-Candidate-Resume-Screening-/readme.md

 - `templates/`: HTML templates for the web application.
 - `static/`: Static files (CSS, images, etc.) for the web application.
 - `Assignments-AI-20BIT0441/`: Folder containing assignment notebooks and datasets.
+- `AI Enabled Candidate Resume Screening/`: Folder contains all the modules and files for AI Enabled Candidate Resume Screening Using Spacy Entity Recognition.
+- `Project Report AI Resume Screening.pdf`: Detailed Report for the AI Enabled Candidate Resume Screening Using Spacy Entity Recognition.
+- `Assignment Datasets Link.txt`: Contains Link for datasets of the assignment.
+- `Demo Video Link & Assignment Datasets Link.txt`: Contains demo video link of project explaining workflow and working of code with demo.
+- `requirements.txt`: Contains the python libraries and dependencies required for project.

 ## Additional Resources